opencog/docker/opencog/lang-mst/README.md

 ```

 2. Start the Link Grammar parser, using the demo dictionary provided.
+   This dictionary is located in the `~/demo-dict-mpg` directory.
+It
-   This dictionary hard-codes the `mpg-parse-copy.rdb` file location
+   hard-codes the `mpg-parse-copy.rdb` file location in it.
-   in it.
 ```
+cd ~
 link-parser demo-dict-mpg -verbosity=3
 ```